davidcalikes/Marvelous-Matching/docs/README.md

 - __Feature Testing__

-    I first tested each individual function of the first Nav section of the menu page.
+    I first tested each individual feature of the first Nav section of the menu page.

     * Sound Toggle